 The Mayoral Charities

-Councillor Rook will be supporting and raising money for two main charities…
+Councillor Smith will be supporting and raising money for three main charities…

 Kidderminster & District Youth Trust